aws-samples/serverless-dotnet-demo/README.md

 ### .NET 6 Minimal API with AWS Lambda Web Adapter

 Same as minimal API but instead of using Amazon.Lambda.AspNetCoreServer.Hosting/Amazon.Lambda.AspNetCoreServer it is based on [Aws Lambda Web Adapter](https://github.com/awslabs/aws-lambda-web-adapter)

-### .NET 6 native AOT

-The code is compiled natively for either Linux-x86_64 or Linux-ARM64 and then deployed manually to Lambda as a zip file.
-The SAM deploy can still be used to stand up the API Gateway endpoints and DynamoDb table, but won't be able to deploy native AOT .NET Lambda functions yet.
-Packages need to be published from Linux, since cross-OS native compilation is not supported yet.

-Details for compiling .NET 6 native AOT can be found [here](https://github.com/dotnet/runtimelab/blob/feature/NativeAOT/docs/using-nativeaot/compiling.md)

 ### .NET 7 Custom Runtime